Launch an FTP site on Windows Server (Intra)

 Click Next.

-Verify that the server on which you want to install the FTP server role is selected, and then click Next.
+Ensure that the server on which you want to install the FTP server role is selected, and then click Next.

-Check web server (IIS).
+Check Web Server (IIS).

 Click Next.